marbl/MetagenomeScope/README.md

   `prefix_1.gv` indicates the largest connected component by number of nodes, `prefix_2.gv` indicates the next largest connected component, and so on).
-    * See the [note](#a-note-about-node-dimensions) below about node dimension scaling in the drawings Graphviz produces from .gv files.
+    * See the [note](#a-note-about-node-dimensions) below about node dimension scaling in the layouts and drawings Graphviz produces from .gv files.
 * `-px` This optional argument produces .xdot files in the output directory.
 These files are labelled in an identical fashion to `.gv` files, with the only difference in naming being the file suffix (.xdot instead of .gv).
-    * See the [note](#a-note-about-node-dimensions) below about node dimension scaling in .xdot files.
+    * See the [note](#a-note-about-node-dimensions) below about node dimension scaling that produces .xdot files.
 * `-b` This optional argument lets you pass in an existing file indicating the separation pairs in the graph (to be used in the detection of complex bubbles) to the script.